wsvoboda/algo-friday-omdb-exercise/README.md

 ### Setting Up Project for work
 1. Fork this repo
 2. npm i
-3. debug errors
+3. Debug errors

 ### Easy
-1. Create a way to change the name of the greeting search on the main page by using Redux and defining a global state variable.
+1. Create a way to change the name of the default User on the main page by using Redux and defining a global state variable.
 2. Implement an input to be able to alter the name of this global state variable.

 ### Medium